Margarya chinensis: Description

 Species of the genus Cipangopaludina can be identified by their relatively large globose shells and concentrically marked opercula.
 The shell is conical and thin but solid, with a sharp apex and relatively higher spire and distant body whorl.
 This species has a small and round umbilicus and the spire is produced at an angle of 65–80°.
 Cipangopaludina chinensis exhibits light coloration as a juvenile and olive green, greenish brown, brown or reddish brown pigmentation as an adult.
 The inner coloration is white to pale blue.

 The surface of the shell is smooth with clear growth lines.
 The shell has 6.0–7.0 whorls.

 Bellamya chinensis is a large gastropod species generally 40 mm in shell height and 30 mm in shell width, the largest being 60 mm in height and 40 mm wide.
 The shell height can reach up to 65 mm.
 Cipangopaludina chinensis has a width to height ratio of 0.74–0.82.

 The aperture is ovoid with a simple outer lip and inner lip.

 In juveniles, the last shell whorl displays a distinct carina, and the shell contains grooves with 20 striae/mm between each groove.
 Juveniles also have a detailed pattern on their periostracum consisting of two apical and three body whorl rows of hairs with long hooks on the ends, distinct ridges and many other hairs with short hooks.

 The shell of Cipangopaludina chinensis grows allometrically (the height increasing faster than the width) and does so at a decreased rate in comparison with Cipangopaludina japonica, such that the adult shell is less elongate than that of its congener.
 The radula also may differ between Cipangopaludina japonica and Cipangopaludina chinensis, but there is so much variation even within one species that it is not a good diagnostic characteristic.
 However, as a general guide, in one North American population, the radula of Cipangopaludina chinensis had seven small cusps on the marginal tooth and a large central cusp with four small cusps on either side.

 Mystery snails (unlike apple snails) do not possess a siphon.
 They give live birth, and like all aquatic snails they only have one set of tentacles.

 Distribution

 Though native to East Asia from the tropics of Indochina to northern China, this species has established itself in North America.

-The native range is from Southeast Asia to Japan and eastern Russia.
+The native range is from Southeast Asia to East Asia.
 This species is widely distributed in China including the Chinese Loess Plateau.